 The answer to this depends a lot on what you want to do and where you are on the learning curve.
 If you are a complete beginner, following a thorough beginner course from start to finish is probably the best place to start.

 Often beginners want to jump into exciting things right away – like modeling characters or creating animations.
-If you skip over the very basics, you will limit yourself and it will actually take LONGER to get where you want to be.
+If we skip over the very basics, we will limit ourselves and it will actually take LONGER to get to where we want to be.

 After you complete a thorough beginner course, you can and should start experimenting with what you’ve learned.
 Try to make something on your own using the basic tools you’ve learned.
 Then, look for more advanced tutorials that build on the knowledge you already have.

 Your first few tutorials should be long ones.
-But then you’re going to become more comfortable with the basics and will want to learn how to do more specific things…like denoising in Blender 2.9 for example.
+But then you’re going to become more comfortable with the basics and will want to learn how to do more specific things…like this cool disintegration effect.

 That’s when short, task-specific tutorials can be helpful.
-I try to include a lot of these on my page because I hate sitting through a 20-minute video to learn something that should only take a few minutes.
+I try to include a lot of these on my YouTube channel because I hate sitting through a 20-minute video to learn something that should only take a few minutes.

 A lot of people ask if they should pay to take a course on Blender.
 As an absolute beginner, there are plenty of highly recommended beginner tutorials and I do not believe you should be paying for your first few tutorials.